anilshivaraj/website/README.md

-# Spice of India - Restaurant Website
+# Salesforce Health Dashboard

-A responsive web application for an Indian restaurant, built with Express.js and EJS templating.
-The application includes a comprehensive Salesforce organization metrics dashboard for monitoring system health, automation, and resource usage.
+A comprehensive web application for monitoring Salesforce organization metrics, built with Express.js and EJS templating.
+The dashboard provides real-time visualization of system health, automation, resource usage, and org analytics.

 ## 🚀 Features